eliotwrobson/CyNetDiff/docs/examples/activated.md

 ## Motivation and Starter Code

 Instead of just the number of activated nodes, suppose that we want to get the nodes themselves.
-We start with the same code as the basic example from the reademe:
+We start with similar code as the basic example from the README:

 ```python
 import random